SulmanK/Blog/docs/writing/posts/recsys_overview.md

 ![](./img/RRN_diagram.png)
 ##### Feature Representation Learning with RNNs
-For side information with sequential patterns, employing RNNs for representation learning is a wise choice.
-The interactions between users and items significantly influence changes in user preferences and item status.
-To model these historical interactions, researchers suggest using RNNs to automatically learn representations of the influences from user-item interactions, including drift, evolution, and co-evolution of user and item features.
+For side information with sequential patterns, RNNs are ideal for representation learning.
+User-item interactions impact changes in preferences and item status.
+RNNs can model these historical interactions, learning representations of influences like drift, evolution, and co-evolution of user and item features.

-Bansal et al. introduced a hybrid model that uses GRUs to encode text sequences into a latent factor model, effectively tackling both warm-start and cold-start issues in recommendation systems.
-They also introduced a multi-task regularizer to prevent overfitting and mitigate data sparsity.
-The primary task is rating prediction, while an auxiliary task predicts item meta-data like tags and genres. [[16]](https://arxiv.org/pdf/1609.02116)
+Bansal et al. proposed a hybrid model employing GRUs to encode text sequences, addressing both warm-start and cold-start challenges in recommendation systems.
+They introduced a multi-task regularizer to counter overfitting and alleviate data sparsity.
+The primary task focuses on rating prediction, while an auxiliary task predicts item metadata such as tags and genres.[[16]](https://arxiv.org/pdf/1609.02116)

 ## References
 [1] [Recent Developments in Recommender Systems: A Survey](https://arxiv.org/abs/2306.12680)